Call Azure Function From SPFX Webpart

 image 8

-Now navigate to the Azure Function again and click on the Code + Test link and you can use the below namespaces and the code from the above
+Now navigate to the Azure Function again and click on the Code + Test link you can use the below namespaces and the code from the above

 #r "Newtonsoft.Json"